sdkman/sdkman-cli/README.md

 If the environment needs tweaking for SDKMAN to be installed, the installer will prompt you accordingly and ask you to restart.

-## Contributions

-### Bugs and New Features

-User Issues can be raised in our [Gitter Room for User Issues](https://gitter.im/sdkman/user-issues).
-Similarly, new features can be discussed in our [CLI Development Room](https://gitter.im/sdkman/cli-dev).

-After accepting a new feature or confirming that a bug was found, an Issue may be raised filling in the provided Issue Template on the [GitHub Issue Tracker](https://github.com/sdkman/sdkman-cli/issues).

-**Unfortunately we will close any Github Issues that have not followed this process.**

-### Pull Requests

-Pull requests are always very welcome, but require an initial discussion on Gitter followed by a Github Issue as described above.
-Once this has been completed, _a PR can be raised and linked to the Github Issue_.
-All PRs should be accompanied by a passing test(s) proving it's validity (where feasible).
-The feasibility of the test will emerge in the initial discussions on Gitter and in the Github Issue.

 ## Running the Cucumber Features

 All SDKMAN's BDD tests describing the CLI behaviour are written in Cucumber and can be found under `src/test/cucumber/sdkman`.
 These can be run with Gradle by running the following command: